 Caruso, like many higher paid employees at what used to be a Ford plant, transferred out to preserve his Ford Motor Company wage.
 Top tier Ford workers make $28 an hour.
 New hires at Ford wiil be starting at an hourly wage of $19, by the end of the new contract.
-Faurecia assembly employees start at an hourly wage of $11 and max out at $15.50 after 36 months, according to the contract the union ratified earlier this year.
+Faurecia assembly employees start at an hourly wage of $11 and max out at $15.50 after 36 months, according to the earlier this year.

 The 2,000-strong workforce at the Saline plant is expected to be halved as the transition continues over the next four years.